Skip to content

 Instructions

-1. Prepare rice noodles according to instructions on packet, giving good stir to prevent from clumping together and sticking to bottom of pot.
+• Prepare rice noodles according to the instructions on the packet, giving a good stir to prevent them from clumping together and sticking to the bottom of the pot.

-3. In small bowl, whisk together tamarind, tamari sauce, and maple syrup.
+• In a small bowl, whisk together tamarind, tamari sauce, and maple syrup.

-9. Add tofu, then add sauce and noodles.
-They may have clumped together slightly but sauce and heat of wok will separate them again.
+• Add tofu, then add sauce and noodles.
+They may have clumped together slightly but the sauce and heat of the wok will separate them again.

-10. Mix everything well, stirring whole time, for 1-2 minutes.
+• Mix everything well, stirring the whole time, for 1-2 minutes.

 Bon appétit!